Performative utterance: Historical methodology

 The historian Quentin Skinner developed classical and postmodern theories on performative texts into a concrete research method.
 Using Austin's vocabulary, he seeks to recover what historical authors were doing in writing their texts, which corresponds with the performance of illocutionary acts.
 According to Skinner, philosophical ideas are intertwined with claims of power.
 Every text is an act of communication that positions itself in relation to the status quo it seeks to change.

 Skinner agrees with Derrida that contexts in their entirety are irretrievable but nevertheless states that there is a relevant context outside the text that can be described in a plausible way.
 Extensive research is required to relate historical texts to their contemporary discourses.
 According to Skinner 'there is a sense in which we need to understand why a certain proposition has been put forward if we wish to understand the proposition itself'.
 He values agency over structure and stresses the importance of authorial intentions.
 Skinner therefore proposes to study historical sources in order to retrieve the convictions the author held, reflect on their coherence and investigate possible motives for the illocutionary act.
 This practical method seeks to deal with the blurred distinction between text and context and offer a meaningful way of interpreting historical reality.

 The receiving side

 Kent Bach and Robert Harnish claimed that performatives are successful only if recipients infer the intention behind the literal meaning, and that therefore the success of the performative act is determined by the receiving side.

 Performativeness as non-dichotomous variable

 Eve Sedgwick argued that there are performative aspects to nearly all words, sentences, and phrases.

 Additionally, according to Sedgwick, performative utterances can be 'transformative' performatives, which create an instant change of personal or environmental status, or 'promisory' performatives, which describe the world as it might be in the future.
 These categories are not exclusive, so an utterance may well have both qualities.
 As Sedgwick observes, performative utterances can be revoked, either by the person who uttered them ("I take back my promise"), or by some other party not immediately involved, like the state (for example, gay marriage vows pre-legalisation).

-Words on a list can be either descriptive or performative.
-'Butter' on a shopping list implies that "I will buy butter" (a promise to yourself).
-But 'Butter' printed on your till receipt means "you have purchased butter" (simply a description).